sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [EZ1950] \S. Eilenberg and J. Zilber, "Semi-Simplicial Complexes
             and Singular Homology", Ann.
 Math.
 (2) 51 (1950), 499-513.

+..
+[EPW14] Ben Elias, Nicholas Proudfoot, and Max Wakefield.
+           *The Kazhdan-Lusztig polynomial of a matroid*.
+2014.
+           :arxiv:`1412.7408`.

 .. _ref-F:

 **F**